GiwrgosN/Graph-Kernels-CV-KCL-Thesis/README.md

 - **Ncuts - Hyperparameter Tuning.ipynb:** Script for Hyper-Parameter Tuning of Ncuts Algorithm.
 - **Propagation Kernel - Hyperparameter Tuning.ipynb:** Script for Hyper-Parameter Tuning of Propagation kernel.
 - **WL - Hyperparameter Tuning.ipynb:** Script for Hyper-Parameter Tuning of Weisfeiler-Lehman kernel.

+The data used in the current thesis are taken from the Berkeley 500 image segmentation dataset: https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html